barthap/ProductManagerDemo/README.md

 #### Switching API

-By default, an in-memory Fake API is selected.
-To enable Firestore, open `src/api/index.ts` and then
+By default, the Firestore API is selected.
+To use the in-memory Fake API, open `src/api/index.ts` and then

 ```typescript